DogepartyXDP/Documentation/Basics/assets.md

 Dogeparty supports voting through the use of user-created tokens.
 This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.

-If you create a token (`EXAMPLE`), you can create any other tokens (such as EXAMPLEVOTE) and pay distributions of EXAMPLEVOTE to all holders of `EXAMPLE` in one single action.
-Create a distribution payment and choose EXAMPLEVOTE as the currency to distribute.
+If you create a token (`EXAMPLE`), you can create any other tokens (such as EXAMPLEVOTE) and pay dividends of EXAMPLEVOTE to all holders of `EXAMPLE` in one single action.
+Create a dividend payment and choose EXAMPLEVOTE as the currency to distribute.
 This way, all holders of `EXAMPLE` will receive EXAMPLEVOTE in the amount you specify.

 Now all you need are as many different Dogecoin addresses as there are choices in your poll.
 For example: one Dogecoin address for yes, one for no. To cast their votes, holders of `EXAMPLE` can then send the EXAMPLEVOTE they have received to whichever address they agree with.
 The results of the poll will then be public and verifiable on the Dogecoin blockchain, and can be visualized in a [block explorer](https://dogeparty.xchain.io).